hamzamajeed46/hamza-innovaxel-majeed/README.md

 # Flask Project

 This is a simple Flask web application.
+Go to dev branch to see the code.

 ## Project Structure